oula-network/quai/README.md

-# 🚀 Quai Testnet Mining Software v0.4.1.3 Release Notes 🎉
+# 🚀 Quai Mainnet Mining Software v1.0.0 Release Notes 🎉

-We are excited to announce the release of **Quai Testnet Mining Software v0.4.1.3**, designed to enhance the mining experience with key feature updates and optimizations.
-This release focuses on improving user visibility and operational clarity for a seamless mining journey.
+The wait is over—**Quai Mainnet Mining Software v1.0.0** is here!
+A milestone release designed to provide miners with the most stable, efficient, and profitable mining experience yet.
+As the **dominant mining pool** with the highest network share and consistent block production, Oula ensures that miners can maximize their rewards with confidence and reliability.
+Join the mining revolution and become part of the most robust and profitable network in the ecosystem!

 <br>

-## 🔑 **Highlights of v0.4.1.3**:
+## 🔑 **Highlights of v1.0.0**:

+### **Maximized Mining Rewards** 💰
+- **Higher Profitability**: As the mining pool with the **topest network share** and **more stable block production**, Oula gives miners a unique advantage to earn consistently higher rewards.

+### **Improved Stability and Efficiency** ⚡
+- Enhanced system optimizations ensure smoother operations, reduced downtime, and more consistent mining performance.

-### **HiveOS Integration for Quai Hashrate Trends** 📊
+### **Real-Time Reward Tracking** 📊
-- **24-Hour Hashrate Overview**: HiveOS users can now monitor their mining performance with real-time visibility of hashrate trends directly from the **Overview Tab**.
-- This integration provides a detailed view of hashrate fluctuations over the past 24 hours, offering actionable insights for optimized mining operations.

-### **Enhanced Log Output Format** 🛠️
-- **Optimized Logging Style**: Log outputs have been revamped for better readability and precision.
-Key improvements include:
-  - Clearer formatting of timestamped entries.
+- Monitor your mining performance effortlessly with **real-time updates** on rewards, ensuring full transparency and confidence in your earnings.
 <br>

 ## 💻 **Linux Users:**